trynoice/website/content/faqs/android/presets-as-starting-screen.md

 title: How do I set Presets as the app's starting screen?
 ---

-You can set the **Presets** as Noice's default starting screen by following the steps below.
+Use the steps below set the **Presets** as Noice's default starting screen.

 1. Navigate to the **Account** tab from the bottom bar.
 2. Click the **Settings** option in the **App** category from the **Account**